aimeeu/aimee-ukasick-resume/docs/resume_detailed.rst

 -  Proven ability to proactively determine course, synthesize common themes across technical areas, pinch hit in a variety of situations, implement change, exceed targets, create order from chaos, clarify mud, and drive results while working with minimal guidance both independently and leading a team (local and distributed).
 -  Possesses a combination of analytical and leadership skills, with excellent organizational and prioritization abilities
--  Strong advocate for Open Source projects and communities; active contributor in roles from contributor to Project Team Lead
+-  Strong advocate for open source projects and communities; active contributor in roles from contributor to Project Team Lead
--  Familiarity with or expertise in collaboration and development tools commonly used by Open Source projects: Git, Gerrit, Jenkins, IRC, Slack, Etherpad, mailing lists, Jira, Confluence wiki, Zoom, WebEx
+-  Familiarity with or expertise in collaboration and development tools commonly used by open source projects: Git, Gerrit, Jenkins, IRC, Slack, Etherpad, mailing lists, Jira, Confluence wiki, Zoom, WebEx
 -  Open Source Track Submission Reviewer for the 2017 and 2018 Grace Hopper Women in Computing Conferences